The Desert Calls

 Kurt and I visited the Fort Bowie ruins and Apache Pass.
 We stood on the same ground as Geronimo.
 As carnage.
 As real battles between Natives and the US government.
 The land remembers.

 I was carrying a kitten in one hand, pulling the keys out of my pocket with the other and off flew the paper money I forgot about.
 I gingerly chased them down in the gas station lot, jostling kitten, pouncing on each bill before the wind could steal it away again.

 Oh.
 Yes.
-Of course.
 I adopted a kitten, Ukko DaBean from Tucson Animal Control.
 He was a little baby stray brought in at about two weeks old, he had to be bottle fed.
 One of 1100 in their foster care system.
 I went to the foster home rehearsed to say no. His foster picked him out for me based on personality.
 Set him in my arms.
 Bean purred and nuzzled in.
 I melted.
 Around us older glossy black kittens ran the house in busy loops.

 The borderlands are different.
 Most of the border checkpoints we have been through have been closed.